fluiddyn/fluidhowto/book/setup/index.md

 # How to setup a nice development environment

-Fluiddyn is mainly developped on Linux.
+Fluiddyn is mainly developed on Linux.

 ## Table of contents